snds112/clip-extractor/readme.md

 # Video Clip Extractor (FFmpeg)

-A Python script that uses FFmpeg to extract precise clips from video files based on timestamps defined in a CSV file.
+A Python script that uses FFmpeg to extract precise clips from video files based on timestamps defined in a .csv, .xlsx, or .xls file.

 ## 🚀 Key Features
 - Uses FFmpeg for high-performance video cutting